Green Bicycle Case: Investigation

 Police inquiries revealed nobody except Wright and her riding companion had been in the vicinity of Gartree Road at the time of her death.
-As several people had seen the riding companion, investigators were able to obtain a detailed description of this individual, who was described as being 35 to 40 years of age, with a broad full face, and between 5 ft 7 in and 5 ft 9 in (170 and 175 cm) in height.
+As several people had seen the riding companion, investigators were able to obtain a detailed description of this individual, who was described as being 35 to 40 years of age, with a broad full face and between 5 ft 7 in and 5 ft 9 in (170 and 175 cm) in height.
 He had been wearing a grey suit, a grey cap, collar and tie, and black boots.
 The Chief Constable of Leicestershire Police issued appeals in both the local and national press, urging this man to come forward and assist them with their inquiries.
 Nonetheless, these appeals proved unsuccessful.

-Thorough checks of all premises where bicycles were bought, sold or repaired for the distinctive green bicycle also failed.
-Nonetheless, on 10 July, a Leicestershire bicycle repairman named Harry Cox informed police that the previous day, he had repaired a bicycle matching this description; Cox also informed police the man riding this bicycle had remarked to him of his intentions to go for "a ride in the country" on that very day.
+Checks of premises where bicycles were bought, sold or repaired for the distinctive green bicycle also failed.
+However, on 10 July, a cycle repairman named Harry Cox informed police that the previous day, he had repaired a bicycle matching this description; Cox also informed police the man riding this bicycle had remarked to him of his intentions to go for "a ride in the country" on that very day.

 Light would later claim not to have known about Wright's death until he had read a Leicester Mercury article on 8 July.
 According to his evidence, he realised the dire predicament he was now in, and worried over the matter for 'some time' before deciding to do nothing beyond removing his bicycle from where he normally stored it to the attic.
-He claimed he had failed to come forward in response to the police and media appeals to avoid worrying his ailing mother.
-However, in October 1919, Light took his bicycle from the attic, before proceeding to file off the serial numbers from the frame.
-He took the bicycle to the Upperton Road Bridge in Leicester, where he first detached the rear wheel (because the machine had a distinctive back-pedalling brake), then continued dismantling the bicycle.
-Each section—except the rear wheel with its coaster brake—was thrown into the River Soar; an act witnessed by a labourer named Samuel Holland who had been walking to his night shift at a nearby mill.
+Light claimed he had failed to come forward in response to the police and media appeals to avoid worrying his ailing mother.
+However, in October 1919, Light took his bicycle from the attic before proceeding to file off the serial numbers from the frame.
+He took the bicycle to the Upperton Road Bridge in Leicester, where he first detached the rear wheel to remove its distinctive coaster brake, then continued dismantling the bicycle.
+Each section—except the rear wheel with its coaster brake—was thrown into the River Soar; an act witnessed by a labourer named Samuel Holland, who had been walking to his night shift at a nearby mill.